1d3nt/ProcTerm12/README.md

 This technique iterates through memory regions of the target process using `VirtualQueryEx` and modifies their protections to `PAGE_NOACCESS` using `VirtualProtectEx`.
 The target process crashes when attempting to execute code or access memory regions it no longer has permissions for.

 #### **9. VirtualQueryEx and WriteProcessMemory**
 By using `VirtualQueryEx` to iterate through memory regions of the target process and writing random or invalid data to these regions with `WriteProcessMemory`, this method causes the process to crash due to corrupted memory.
+**Note:** This technique is included for historical purposes and to mirror the original article, but it will fail on modern versions of Windows past Vista/7 due to stricter memory protection and process isolation.

 #### **10. VirtualAllocEx**
 This method involves repeatedly calling `VirtualAllocEx` in the target process to reserve all available memory.
 Once the process exhausts its memory, it crashes when it cannot allocate more.
+**Note:** This method is also included for historical completeness and demonstration, but it will fail on Windows versions beyond XP/Vista because modern memory management and address space randomization prevent this from working reliably.

 ---